Llewellyn500/CS4-Sem-1-Notes/📚 Courses/CSM 495 - Introduction To Software Engineering/Lecture_Notes/lecture 01.md

 ## Audio Recording

 ![[Recording 20250122165326.m4a]]

-Use the audio recording to record the lecture

-## Key Points
--

 ## Detailed Notes
 - software engineering is the systematic approach to the dev of software that takes into account the approach the requirement stage, development, testing and evolution stage.
 - computer program is writing some lines of instructions to complete a task